PonceLab/as-simple-as-possible/README.md

 We also demonstrate several important practices unique to the use of neuron-guided image synthesis.
 We showed how to formulate traditional hypothesis about visual selectivity such that agreement with those hypothesis could be scored with convolutional neural networks operating on the synthesized images.
 We showed how to quantitavely compare the semantic content of two or more image sets and demonstrate that differences in activity were due to image content and not confounding texture-like (adversarial) factors.
 Lastly we showed how to get an appraisal of what sorts of things an abstract image looks-like that is unbiased by experimentor expectations.
 We hope this work can serve as a model for other researchers applying neuron-guided image synthesis and make this powerful new approach widespread.

+The title of this repo is in reference to one of our central findings that highlights the strength of using neuron-guided image synthesis instead of using hand-curated sets of visual stimuli to probe neural responses.
+We were able to show that these hand-curated sets are too simplistic.
+The images the neurons synthesized had higher part-complexity and reconstruction-complexity than tradition stimulus sets but less complexity that photographs, and less than our image synthesis algorithm is capable of making.
+This implies that the features these neurons are processing must be both rich and sufficiently flexible to allow various kinds of patterns to be decoded, but not so rich that it overfits incidental features of the visual world; to paraphrase, the code must be “as simple as possible, but not simpler.” ~Roger sessions

 ## Table of contents
 This repo is organized into four folders corresponding the class of analysis plus two folders for data and utility functions needed for all folders.
 In each folder is one or more livescripts which take readers through toy examples and show them how to adapt them to their own needs.
 Each live script is also converted to markdown for display as the readme for that folder.